piwi3910/techtalk/Docker_series/05/ansible_docker_swarm_glusterfs.md

 #Readme
-In this series we will be installing ansible and connecting to our vCenter Server and clone a template
+In this series we will be installing ansible and connecting to our vCenter Server and clone a template.
+We will then use these templates to setup a docker swarm cluster with a shared glusterfs backend for storage.
+Basically automating everything we did manually in the previous videos.

 ### Requirements
 - Vsphere template with Ubuntu 18.04
-- add a user in the template that will run ansible (ansible)
+- add a user in the template that will run ansible (ansible) -> use adduser
 - set a password on the account
-- set the account for password-less sudo
+- set the account for password-less sudo -> visudo

+***If you need help doing the above drop me a comment***

 ###install Prerequirements

 sudo apt install python3-pip -y

-sudo pip3 install ansible ||true
+sudo pip3 install ansible

 ansible --version